roshanis/10kings/chapter2_alauddin_khilji_final.md

 Three men survived.
 Just three: Malik Qutbuddin Alavi, Malik Nasiruddin Rana, Malik Amir Jamal Khalji.
 Out of dozens of powerful nobles, he kept three alive.
 Replaced everyone else with his own people.

 I joined his service the next year.
 By then, I understood exactly what I was walking into.
 A sultan who treated loyalty like currency.
-Who could give you gold and titles one day, then take your eyes the next.
-Who saw every person as a potential problem requiring a permanent solution.
+He would give you gold and titles one day, then take your eyes the next.
+Every person was a potential problem requiring a permanent solution.

 But I also understood that it worked.
 Absolute ruthlessness created absolute control.
 And absolute control won wars.